kbob/bubble-universe/README.md

 DOM, page animation, etc.

 Meanwhile, I want the Python version to become a scriptable toolkit for deeper customization.
-I also want to give it direct image and video output so I don't have to rely on screen captures to publish pretty pictures.
+It is gradually getting features, it can record directly to a video file, and many parameters are changeable in the code.

-But right now I just have two minimal implementations that run on the GPU.
+The original single-file Python version is still here at `python/bub.py`, too.

 # Running the Javascript Version